Agoric/documentation/main/ertp/api/amount-math.md

 ## AmountMath Kinds

-There are three different kinds of `amountMath`, each of which implements all the methods shown on this page.
+There are two different kinds of `amountMath`, each of which implements all the methods shown on this page.
 You only have to specify the `amountMath` kind when creating its associated `issuer`.

-The three kinds of `amountMath` each implement all of the same set of API methods (i.e. `amountMath` methods are polymorphic).
+The two kinds of `amountMath` each implement all of the same set of API methods (i.e. `amountMath` methods are polymorphic).
 We recommend you import the `MathKind` values from `@agoric/ERTP` instead of making the strings yourself.

 - `MathKind.NAT` (`nat`): Used with fungible assets. `amount` `values` are natural numbers (non-negative BigInts).
-- `MathKind.STRING_SET` (`strSet`): Used with non-fungible assets. `amount` `values` are strings.
 - `MathKind.SET` (`set`): Used with non-fungible assets. `amount` `values` are objects or records with multiple properties.

 Use `makeIssuerKit(allegedName, MathKind)` to specify which `amountMath`